geniuswebtools/genius-ksdk/docs/README.md

 - Does **NOT** require Composer
 - **CAN** be used with a single access key

+## Why not use this PHP class?
+Not all things are perfect, and this code is no exception.

+- Does **NOT** work with the Legacy XML-RPC API

 ## Usage
 Load the class into your PHP code: